LastPad is a reusable menstrual pad – TechCrunch

 “We can keep going the beauty way, we can go more personal care but we have to also [not] go in too many directions.
 I personally have a lot of fun things I want to do in the bathroom still, because I feel like it’s a space where not a lot of designers have actually really been investigating some of the products that we’re using.
 Both in beauty but also in personal care.
 Like in the floss and toothbrush but also in diapers and wipes and all of that.
 So I think that there’s some innovation that could be really fun.
 But… this one took two years and I’m so happy about the result and I couldn’t have spent two months less on it.
 Then we wouldn’t have had the solutions that we’ve gotten to.
 So that feels very important.”

 *Washable tissues are also of course not new.
 Indeed, Wikipedia credits the invention of pocket squares to wipe the nose to King Richard II of England who reigned in the 14th century.
 But the traditional (fabric) handkerchief — which was used, laundered and reused — became yet another casualty of the switch to single-use, disposable, cheap consumer goods that’s since been shown to have such high environmental costs.
-So perhaps reversing this damaging default will bring more ‘historical product innovation’ back into fashion as societies look to apply a modern ‘circular economy’ lens
+So perhaps reversing this damaging default will bring more ‘historical product innovation’ back into fashion as societies look to apply a modern ‘circular economy’ lens.